If your browser or device is having any trouble displaying our Poker Game, you will find help here. The page below is divided into four sections:

 How can I tell which version I'm using? ^Top

-When you're using the Universal Game, you'll see a screen similar to this one when the game first starts:
+When you're using the Universal Game, there will be a Version Info button that takes you to a screen similar to this one:

 Otherwise, you are using the Flash Game.